Science of Gratitude

 GRATITUDE is more than just an experience of feeling thankful for what you have.
-It is actually now considered a practice and one that is truly effective for uplifting the mood.
-Having a “gratitude practice,” or intentionally “counting your blessings” has been associated with a number of psychological and physical benefits and is now considered a viable holistic and alternative therapy.
+It is actually now considered a viable holistic and alternative therapy practice that is truly effective for uplifting the mood.
+Having a “gratitude practice,” or intentionally “counting your blessings” has been associated with a number of psychological and physical benefits.

 As compared with other forms of writing, gratitude journaling has been measurably shown to reduce symptoms of depression and anxiety and have profound effects on boosting mental health.
 Scientists who study gratitude journaling theorize that the practice works through detaching from negative words and emotions and practicing thinking / saying positive emotion words.
 Moreover, studies show that it is not the abundance of positive words itself, but the use of less or no negative words and emotions as well as not ruminating on negative experiences that can support these effects.